Connes distance of $2D$ harmonic oscillators in quantum phase space

 \section{Discussions and conclusions}

 In this paper, we study the Connes distance of quantum states of $2D$ harmonic oscillators in phase space.
 By virtue of the Hilbert-Schmidt operatorial formulation, we construct a boson Fock space and a quantum Hilbert space, and obtain the Dirac operator and a spectral triple corresponding to a $4D$ quantum phase space.
-From the ball condition, we obtain some inequalities about the optimal elements.
-Using these inequalities, We derive the explicit expressions of the Connes distance between the states of $2D$ quantum harmonic oscillators.
+From the ball condition, we obtain some constraint relations about the optimal elements.
+Using these constraint relations, we derive the explicit expressions of the Connes distance between the states of $2D$ quantum harmonic oscillators.

 We find that the Connes distance between two arbitrary Fock states is not just a simple sum of distances of adjacent Fock states.
-These distances also satisfy the triangle inequalities.
-The results of the Connes distance of quantum states of $2D$ harmonic oscillators are much more complicated than those of the states of $1D$ harmonic oscillators.
+Furthermore, these distances also satisfy the Pythagoras theorem.
+The calculations and results of the Connes distance of quantum states of $2D$ harmonic oscillators are much more complicated than those of the states of $1D$ harmonic oscillators.
 These results are not just trivial generalizations of the result of $1D$ case.
-So this result is significant for the study of the Connes distances of physical systems in noncommutative spaces.
+Our method used in the present work is also different from those used in the literatures.
+So these results are significant for the study of the Connes distances of physical systems in noncommutative spaces.

 Here we only analyse the Connes distance between two pure states.
 One can also study the distance between two mixed states.
+Furthermore, one can use our method to study the Connes distance between the quantum states of higher-dimensional harmonic oscillators.
 But usually the calculations and results will be much more complicated.